-As stated above, the Zuora payment run checks the status of a default payment method before using the payment method to process payments for an account.
+As stated above, Zuora payment run checks the status of a default payment method before using the payment method to process payments for an account.
 If the default payment method is closed, the payment run will not process any payments for the customer account until the closed default payment method is replaced with a new electronic payment method.

-Closed credit cards will only be seen by users of our pre-integrated payment method updaters.
+Closed credit cards will only be seen by users of the pre-integrated payment method updaters.
 If you have closed credit cards, review the remainder of this solution for our recommendation in following up with your customers for updated payment methods.

-Proactively run a report to check for default payment methods that are closed and follow up with the card holder for an alternative payment method.
+Proactively run a report to check for default payment methods that are closed and follow up with the cardholder for an alternative payment method.